MuhammedM294/EuroSat/README.md

-# EuroSat
+# EuroSat: Land Use and Cover Classification with Deep Convolutional Neural Network

 ## Project Overview
-In this project, a deep Convolutional Neural Network (CNNs) is built with PyTorch to classify Land use and cover dataset from Sentinel-2 satellite images.
+This project aims to classify land use and cover datasets obtained from Sentinel-2 satellite images using a deep Convolutional Neural Network (CNN) implemented with PyTorch.
+Two different training approaches are employed: one utilizing transfer learning with the pre-trained VGG19 model, and the other constructing a CNN from scratch.

 ![](https://raw.githubusercontent.com/phelber/EuroSAT/master/eurosat_overview_small.jpg)